build-on-aws/content/tutorials/vector-embeddings-and-rag-demystified/index.md

 Through this post, we will embark on a journey to understand the nuts and bolts of vector embeddings and how we can store those embeddings in a vector store using Amazon Bedrock, Amazon Aurora and LangChain.
 From understanding the basic concept of an embedding to exploring advanced vector storage techniques and indexing methods, we will cover all the essential aspects that make vector embeddings an indispensable tool in modern data engineering and machine learning.

 This marks the beginning of our two-part blog series.
 In this first installment, we delve into the fundamentals of vector embeddings.
 We'll explore what embeddings are, why they're crucial in the realm of AI, and delve into the methods of storing and indexing them.
 This foundational understanding sets the stage for part two, where we'll navigate the various vector storage solutions available on AWS.
-Here, we'll discuss how to effectively store your embeddings and utilize them in conjunction with Large Language Models (LLMs) to create robust, AI-powered applications.
+Here, we'll discuss how to effectively store your embeddings and utilize them in conjunction with LLMs to create robust, AI-powered applications.
 Additionally, we will introduce and leverage `LangChain`, an [tool](https://python.langchain.com/docs/get_started/introduction) that enhances our journey into the practical application of these concepts, demonstrating how to seamlessly integrate these technologies into real-world AI solutions.

 ## Embeddings